 ALWAYS TREAT AN ALARM ACTIVATION AS A POTENTIAL FIRE AND NOT A FALSE ALARM IT COULD SAVE YOUR LIFE!

-If your flat alarm is activated by a fire or any other reason always contact a member of Jarratt Hall staff
+If your flat alarm is activated by a fire or any other reason always contact a member of Vale site staff on reception.

 ACTION IN THE EVENT OF A FIRE